jupyterlab-contrib/jupyterlab-favorites/README.md

 ```bash
 ./run_tests.sh
 ```
-This will open jupyter lab and run both available tests.
+This will open jupyter lab and run available tests.